AdaCore/training_material/courses/static_analysis_suite/140_customization.rst

 + Add message review pragma in code
 + :ada:`pragma Annotate` added next to code with message

-  + :ada:`False_Positive`: Condition in question cannot occur
-  + :ada:`Intentional`: Condition is justified by a design choice
   + Also added in the database

+  False_Positive
+    Condition in question cannot occur

+  :ada:`Intentional`
+    Condition is justified by a design choice

 .. code:: Ada